 We were able to prove to the judge that her story was totally unbelievable.

 Therefore the judge dismissed the request for a permanent restraining order.
-(E.C. v.
-J.S.)
+(In re matter of J.S.)

 12. SEXUAL HARASSMENT